aryacliche/Algorithmic-Design-of-ALU/EE789 - Midsem Assignment.md

 		goto multiply_state
 	endif

-preloop_state:   // This state exists purely to find the value of q_
+preloop_state:   // This state exists purely to find the value of x_minus_tsquare
 	x_minus_tsquare := subtractor_diff  // To preserve the value of x_minus_tsquare
+	if (! subtractor_done)
+		goto preloop_state
-	if (subtractor_diff >= 0) then
+	else if (subtractor_diff >= 0) then
 		subtractor_a := subtractor_diff // we feed it back in
 		subtractor_b := (t << 1 & 1) // this is equivalent to 2t + 1
 		subtractor_start := 1
 		goto loop_state

-	else // No point in finding q_ therefore we can save a cycle by skipping loop adder_start := 1 // we are updating value of upper since ty > x adder_a := t
+	else // No point in finding x_minus_ therefore we can save a cycle by skipping loop adder_start := 1 // we are updating value of upper since ty > x adder_a := t
 		adder_b := -1